soluling/I18N/Library/Angular/README.md

 }
 ```

 The reason the library uses JSON instead of XLIFF or XMB is that on runtime, we need only the key and the value.
 Everything else is unnecessary.
 XLIFF and XMB are a lot more verbose formats that cause larger file sizes.
 Also, they use XML that means slower parsing.
-Using JSON keeps the resource size smaller and produces faster parsing time.
-The easiest way to create the runtime files is to use Soluling, but you can also create them yourself.
+Using JSON keeps the resource size smaller and has faster parsing time.
+The easiest way to create the runtime files is to use [Soluling](https://www.soluling.com/), but you can also create them yourself.
 The name of the resource file is `<id>.json` when `id` is IETF language tag (the same code passed in HTTP Accept-Language).

 The next modification you need to do is to add locale support for the languages you plan to support.
 By default, Angular application contains support for English (United States).
 If you plan to support German and Japanese, you need to add the locale support for those languages.
 Add the following code into your `app.module.ts`.